Blonde/Red Dress/Kitchen, from the series Interiors

 1978.
 Silver dye bleach print, 3 1/4 x 5" (8.3 x 12.7 cm)

-With a keen eye for color, pattern, and light, Simmons created tableaux that evoke domestic scenes from the 1950s.
-Some scenes are devoid of characters; in others, like Blonde/Red Dress/Kitchen, she includes a single housewife doll.
-Her images can be seen as both a nostalgic reflection of the 1950s and a critical look at women’s roles in the home.
-As Simmons put it, these images are “a generalized memory of something that seemed sweet and terrifying and abstract and whitewashed.”2
+With a keen eye for color, pattern, and light, Simmons created tableaux that evoke American domestic scenes from the 1950s.
+Some are devoid of characters.
+Others, like Blonde/Red Dress/Kitchen, feature a lone female doll who appears to be a housewife in the middle of preparing a meal or fixing a bath, or, as if taking a break from her housework, sitting in the living room with the television or newspaper nearby.
+These images simultaneously evoke an idealized vision of the 1950s American home and present a critical look at the confining role that women were expected to fill in making this home possible.
+As Simmons put it, the images are “a generalized memory of something that seemed sweet and terrifying and abstract and whitewashed.”2

 A setting for or a part of a story or narrative.